andreabenetton/SkypeStatusChanger/README.md

 The project is released under [The Code Project Open License (CPOL) 1.02](http://www.codeproject.com/info/cpol10.aspx)

+*First time app connects to Skype you need to authorize in Skype the connection coming from SkypeStatusChanger*

 **Server side**

 The ftp connection data (host, username, password) should be set in app.config file.